What is Accoya?

 Every piece of Accoya has been modified through to its core, providing the same performance and protection no matter how the wood is cut, planed, drilled, shaped, or more…

 This makes Accoya ideal for many applications including window frames, doors, façades, cladding, decking, all without the use of preservatives.
-Accoya wood is class 1 durable and thus surpasses even the most sustainable tropical hardwoods such as teak.
+Accoya wood is Class 1 durable and surpasses even the most durable old growth tropical hardwoods such as teak.